barnaste/bruteforce-project/README.md

 ## Summary of the Project’s Purpose

-This project is designed to help users identify plants by uploading images, enabling them to share plant-related information and write notes and facts about the plants they encounter.

-- **What the project does:** Users can upload photos of plants, and the system will identify the plant species.
-It also allows users to share plants with others and add personalized notes or facts.
+Plantinarium makes identifying plants easy and fun.
+Just upload a photo, and the system will identify the species for you.
+It’s more than just identification—you can share your discoveries and add notes or fun facts about the plants you encounter.

-- **Why the project was made:** The project was created to assist plant enthusiasts, gardeners, students, and researchers in identifying plants easily and sharing knowledge in a collaborative way.
-- **Problem solved:** This project eliminates the hassle of manual identification by leveraging technology to provide instant results, making it easier for users to learn about and document plants.
-It is useful for anyone interested in botany, gardening, or plant care, offering both educational and practical value.
+This project was built for plant enthusiasts, gardeners, students, and researchers who want a simple way to learn about plants and share knowledge with others.
+By automating plant identification, Plantinarium saves time and makes it easier to document and explore the world of plants, whether for education, gardening, or pure curiosity.

 ## Table of Contents
-(NOT SURE IF THIS SHOULD BE AT THE TOP, OUTLINE SAYS HERE?)

 1. [Group Members](#group-members)
 2. [User Stories](#user-stories)
 3. [Summary of the Project’s Purpose](#summary-of-the-projects-purpose)